spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.md

 ## Installation

 There are several ways to install a Docker-based instance of Spryker.
-See [Choosing an installation mode](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/choosing-an-installation-mode.html) to learn about them in detail.
+For more details about them, see [Choosing an installation mode](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/choosing-an-installation-mode.html).

 If you've already selected an installation mode, follow one of the guides below: